2026 · 05 · 14 · Thu

 Image generation API race: $0.04/image new entrant hits top 3

-Luma expanded from video and 3D into image generation with Uni-1.1, landing third on the Arena leaderboard at a price that changes the math for high-volume pipelines.
+Luma expanded into image generation with Uni-1.1, third on Arena at $0.04/image.

 Luma enters image generation: $0.04/image with reasoning built in